 “I go to the beach every day.”

 See how adding these two words have changed the sentence?
-Whereas the first example is pretty straightforward—this second example lets the reader know that the character/writer must like going to the beach if they’re doing it every day.
+Whereas the first example is pretty straightforward, this second example lets the reader know that the character/author must like going to the beach if they’re doing it every day.

 Let’s look at that second sentence further: